 - The third most common theme was an inability to change thinking and behavior or resorting to comfort.
 This was best captured by the respondent who said: “Lack of education, skills, and a desire to succeed.
 They stay in here for a long time, get complacent and [there isn’t] any real type of job training to teach them how to be successful.
 So, they revert back to crime (what they know) because they’re unprepared for society. … Prison isn’t much of a deterrent anymore when someone isn’t taught how to live.”

 - Other themes that emerged included lack of a support system/mentor (16 percent), lack of education (15 percent), money issues (14 percent), stigma (14 percent), and peers, neighborhood or family environment (12 percent).

 62% of the 409 men interviewed were recidivists.
 Compared to first time prisoners, they were more likely to believe they had a substance abuse problem (52% to 35%) and more likely to not know where they would live upon release (31% to 17%).
 They were statistically significantly more likely to report needing assistance with obtaining identification, transportation, housing, childcare, family and friend support, meals, employment, mentorship, substance abuse, healthcare and religious services.

-Opioid abuse often leads to criminal charges.
-If you or a loved one has been charged, you need an experienced attorney to defend you.
-Attorney Gary Rohlwing has over thirty years experience.
-Call him today for a free initial consultation.
+If you are a former prisoner and facing new charges, you need an experienced defense attorney to represent you.
+Attorney Gary Rohlwing has over three decades of experience representing former prisoners facing new charges.
+Please call him today for a free consultation.

 Law Offices of Gary L Rohlwing